Spyder01/Charlotte/readme.md

 - [x] Add Basic Functionality.
 - [x] Add support for encrypting folders.
-- [ ] Add support for encrypting individual files.
+- [x] Add support for encrypting individual files.
-- [ ] Resolve the access issues for internal directories.
+- [x] Resolve the access issues for internal directories.
+- [ ] Implement more secure encryption method.
 - [ ] Utilize multithreading for better performance.

 See the [open issues](https://github.com/SuhanBangera/Charlotte/issues) for a full list of proposed features (and known issues).